Prompt-Enabled Large AI Models for CSI Feedback: Introduction

 \item {\bf Introducing LAMs for CSI feedback:} We propose a novel LAM-enabled AI-based CSI feedback framework based on transformers, designed to leverage LAMs' multitasking and generalization capabilities for improving feedback accuracy in general scenarios.

 \item {\bf Incorporating environmental knowledge:} To optimize performance in scenario-specific settings, we integrate environmental knowledge into the CSI feedback process.
-By representing the channel distribution as the mean of the channel magnitude in the angular domain and using it as a prompt for the feedback LAM, our approach ensures that the LAM can effectively adapt to various environmental conditions.
+By representing the channel distribution as the mean of the channel magnitude in the angular-delay domain and using it as a prompt for the feedback LAM, our approach ensures that the LAM can effectively adapt to various environmental conditions.

-\item {\bf Demonstrating effectiveness:} Simulation results demonstrate the superior performance of the proposed prompt-based LAM framework.
-The model not only achieves exceptional feedback accuracy in seen environments but also significantly outperforms smaller AI models in unseen scenarios.
-Additionally, our approach reduces data collection overhead for new scenarios, highlighting its practical advantages. \end{itemize}
+\item {\bf Demonstrating effectiveness:} Simulation results demonstrate that the proposed prompt-based LAM framework consistently outperforms smaller AI models in both seen and unseen environments, achieving higher feedback accuracy while exhibiting robust generalization to unfamiliar scenarios.
+Additionally, our approach reduces data collection overhead and eliminates the need for online training in new scenarios, underscoring its practical advantages. \end{itemize}

 The rest of this paper is structured as follows: Section \ref{s2Model} outlines the system model and AI-based CSI feedback framework.
 Section \ref{s3Observations} investigates AI-based CSI feedback mechanisms.
-Section \ref{s4} presents the proposed prompt-enabled LAM framework and its architecture.
+Section \ref{s4} introduces the proposed prompt-enabled LAM framework and elaborates on its detailed architecture.
 Section \ref{s5} discusses simulation results.
-Finally, Section \ref{s6} concludes the study.
+Finally, Section \ref{s6} provides the conclusion of this paper.